28 AP Exams Go Digital in May 2025

 AP Exam scores are evaluated across administrations and statistically adjusted for form difficulty differences to ensure that the same standards are applied across administrations, regardless of the mode of testing.

-How will the hybrid digital exams work?
+How will the hybrid digital AP Exams work?

 What about AP Exams that allow or require the use of calculators?